Chart Color Schemes

 Armadale - Wungong - Brookdale lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Armadale-Wungong-Brookdale's population was 29,127 as of Aug 2025, reflecting a 5,961 person increase since the 2021 Census.
-This growth represents a 25.7% rise from the 2021 figure of 23,166 people.
-The change is inferred from ABS estimates: 27,670 in Jun 2024 and an additional 1,429 validated new addresses since the Census date.
-This results in a population density ratio of 1,147 persons per square kilometer.
-Armadale-Wungong-Brookdale's growth exceeded national (8.6%) and state averages, making it a regional growth leader.
-Interstate migration accounted for approximately 56.3% of overall population gains during recent periods.
+Armadale-Wungong-Brookdale's population is approximately 29,412 as of November 2025.
+This figure represents a growth of 6,246 people, or 27.0%, since the 2021 Census which reported a population of 23,166.
+The increase is inferred from the estimated resident population of 27,670 in June 2024 and an additional 1,543 validated new addresses since the Census date.
+This results in a population density ratio of 1,158 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+The area's growth rate exceeded both national (8.9%) and state averages, positioning it as a regional growth leader.
+Interstate migration contributed approximately 56.3% of the overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

 Frequently Asked Questions - Population